TRAPPIST-1h: Orbit

-Despite it being the most distant known planet in its system, TRAPPIST-1h orbits its host star with an orbital period of 18.868 days and an orbital radius of about 0.0619 AU.
+Despite it being the most distant known planet in its system, TRAPPIST-1h orbits its host star with an orbital period of about 18.77 days and an orbital distance of about 0.0619 AU (0.0620 AU).
 This is even smaller than Mercury's orbit around the Sun (which is about 0.38 AU).
+It is in 3:2 resonance with TRAPPIST-1g.

 Stable liquid water

 Although TRAPPIST-1h's orbit falls near its star's frost line, it could harbor liquid water under an H_{2}-rich atmosphere, either primordial or resulting from continuous outgassing combined with internal heating, although existence of such atmosphere was strongly disfavored by observations in 2021 and 2022.
 If ice-covered, it could also potentially harbor a subsurface ocean by way of tidal heating, which could lead to cryovolcanism in the form of erupting geysers.